 That was the end of Queen Victoria’s would-be killer, at least until he sank.
 When he did bottom feeders like eels would eat whatever was left of his decaying decomposing body.
 The cat had seen plenty of eels in his short time on Prince Edward Island.
 He knew what they were up to.
 It was why he never snacked on them.

-The kitten was striped and gray, still small but on the stocky side.
+The tabby was striped and gray, still small but on the stocky side.
 “The only true animal is a cat, and the only true cat is a gray cat,” Lucy Maud Montgomery said years later while writing about Anne the spunky Green Gables girl.
 She had two of them.
 “When people ask me why I want to keep two cats I tell them I keep them to do my resting for me.”

 Snapper was a Scottish half-breed from Rear Settlement, on the west side of Settlement Rd. beside a tributary of the Montague River.
 Everything had gone wrong a month before when Ann Beaton, the woman who had given him his name and kept him fed dry and warm in bad weather, was murdered when somebody smashed in the back of her head with a grubbing hoe.